mlundine/Shoreline_Extraction_GAN/README.md

 ![shorelineExtraction](/images/run_and_process_screen.JPG)

-The current trained models are under Releases.
+* The current trained models are under Releases.
 Make a folder in .../Shoreline_Extraction_GAN/pix2pix_modules/checkpoints called shoreline_gan_nov.
 Place both latest_net_G.pth and latest_net_D.pth in the shoreline_gan_nov folder.

-Type shoreline_gan_nov in the Model Name text box.
+* Type shoreline_gan_nov in the Model Name text box.

-Next type in your site name.
+* Next type in your site name.

-Next, type in latest under the Epoch text box.
+* Next, type in latest under the Epoch text box.

-Specify a clip length.
+* Specify a clip length.
 This is done to account for edge effects where the extracted shoreline often trails off.

-Optionally, you can add a reference shoreline which is used to filter out erroneous results.
+* Optionally, you can add a reference shoreline which is used to filter out erroneous results.
 Specify a buffer radius around the reference shoreline for this filter.

-Also, optionally, you can add a reference region to filter out erroneous results.
+* Also, optionally, you can add a reference region to filter out erroneous results.
 This will filter out all shorelines not completely contained in the region you provide.

-Next, hit Run and Process.
+* Next, hit Run and Process.
 First, point it to data/sitename/jpg_files/pix2pix_ready.
 Then point it to the metadata csv in data/sitename.

-It will make two new directories: model_outputs/gan/sitename and model_outputs/processed/sitename.
+* It will make two new directories: model_outputs/gan/sitename and model_outputs/processed/sitename.
-The gan directory will have the GAN generated images.
+	* The gan directory will have the GAN generated images.
-The processed directory will have four subdirectories: kml_merged, shapefile_merged, shapefiles, and shoreline_images.
+	* The processed directory will have four subdirectories: kml_merged, shapefile_merged, shapefiles, and shoreline_images.

-kml_merged/ will contain all extracted shorelines in two separate kmls for each side of the split images.
+		* kml_merged/ will contain all extracted shorelines in two separate kmls for each side of the split images.
+		* shoreline_images/ will contain RGB images with the extracted shorelines.
+		* shapefiles/ will contain individual shoreline shapefiles for each image.

-shapefile_merged/ will contain the following shapefiles:
+		* shapefile_merged/ will contain the following shapefiles:

-If you provide both a reference shoreline and a reference region:
+			* If you provide both a reference shoreline and a reference region:
 				* sitenameone.shp and sitenametwo.shp, these are the unfiltered and smooth extracted shorelines
 				* sitenameone_ref_shoreline_filter.shp and sitenametwo_ref_shoreline_filter.shp, these are the shorelines filtered by the reference shoreline
 				* sitenameone_ref_region_filter.shp and sitenametwo_ref_region_filter.shp, these are the shorelines filtered by the reference region
 				* sitenameone_ref_region_filter_vtx.shp and sitenametwo_ref_region_filter_vtx.shp, these are the shorelines after the 3-sigma vertex filter

-If you only provide a reference region, you will have:
+			* If you only provide a reference region, you will have:
 				* sitenameone.shp and sitenametwo.shp, these are the unfiltered and smooth extracted shorelines
 				* sitenameone_ref_region_filter.shp and sitenametwo_ref_region_filter.shp, these are the shorelines filtered by the reference region
 				* sitenameone_ref_region_filter_vtx.shp and sitenametwo_ref_region_filter_vtx.shp, these are the shorelines after the 3-sigma vertex filter

-If you only provide a reference shoreline, you will have:
+			* If you only provide a reference shoreline, you will have:
 				* sitenameone.shp and sitenametwo.shp, these are the unfiltered and smooth extracted shorelines
 				* sitenameone_ref_shoreline_filter.shp and sitenametwo_ref_shoreline_filter.shp, these are the shorelines filtered by the reference shoreline
 				* sitenameone_ref_shoreline_filter_vtx.shp and sitenametwo_ref_shoreline_filter_vtx.shp, these are the shorelines after the 3-sigma vertex filter

-If you don't provide a reference shoreline or a reference region:
+			* If you don't provide a reference shoreline or a reference region:
 				* sitenameone.shp and sitenametwo.shp, these are the unfiltered and smooth extracted shorelines
-* sitenameone_vtx.shp and sitenametwo__vtx.shp, these are the shorelines after the 3-sigma vertex filter
+				* sitenameone_vtx.shp and sitenametwo__vtx.shp, these are the shorelines after the 3-sigma vertex filter.

-The shapefiles with the vtx filter will provide the best results.
+* The shapefiles with the vtx filter will provide the best results.
 Using a reference shoreline or a reference region will greatly limit any additional editing in GIS software.

-shapefiles/ will contain individual shoreline shapefiles for each image.

-shoreline_images/ will contain RGB images with the extracted shorelines.

 ![filters](/images/filtering.png)
 # Make Transects